Frequently asked questions

 If areas are closed, will entry fees be discounted?

 Regular entry fees are in effect.
 A rich variety of visitor activities and experiences continue to be available in Waterton Lakes National Park.
 Entry and service fee revenues are kept in the park or site where they are collected to support visitor services and facilities.
 This means that every time you visit a park or site you are investing in its future.

-When will other areas of the park, such as the Akamina and Red Rock parkways and hiking trails re-open?
+When will other areas of the park, such as the Akamina Parkway, Red Rock for motor vehicles, and additional hiking trails re-open?

 Assessments are still taking place.
-It is too early to provide a timeframe for when additional areas will re-open.
 We will reopen areas as soon as we know it is safe to do so and will communicate increased opportunities to experience Waterton as soon as they become available.
 To ensure safety, please respect all area closures.
 Entering a closed area can result in a maximum fine of $25,000.

 Check our What's open in 2018 page for a full list of what is available, along with information on recreation opportunities.

 What work has been completed to this point?
 What work needs to be done to re-open closed areas and rehabilitate infrastructure impacted by wildfire?

 Following the wildfire, Parks Canada secured fire-affected sites, reopened the Entrance Road and townsite after mitigating immediate hazards, and initiated preliminary hazard, ecological, and damage assessments.
 Parks Canada has assessed and cleared hazard trees and repaired damage in the areas that we are now reopening to the public.